podgorniy/pebble-box-breathing/llm/project.md

 Filler Circle radius = `min_r + (max_r - min_r) * Phase Fill`.

 ### 4.5 HR sampling
 - An initial HR Sample is captured synchronously at app launch and on Reset, so Current HR Display and HR Graph aren't blank if the sensor already has a reading.
+Skipped in Display Minimal and Display Battery Saver — sensor is idled in both.
 - During runtime, HR Samples are captured at Cycle Wrap only — exactly one per Cycle.
+Cycles spent in Display Minimal or Display Battery Saver write the `HR_SAMPLE_NONE` sentinel so the HR Graph renders a visible gap for those Cycles instead of collapsing them out of the plot.
-- Sensor sampling cadence is hinted via `health_service_set_heart_rate_sample_period(16)` at init (and `0` at deinit).
+- Sensor sampling cadence is set by `apply_display_mode_runtime()`: `16` in Display Default / Display Backlight, `0` in Display Minimal / Display Battery Saver. `deinit` zeros it.
 On non-HR platforms this is a compile-time no-op.
+- When the user transitions from a HR-off mode (Minimal / Battery Saver) to a HR-on mode, the sensor is also peeked once so Current HR Display refreshes immediately; the HR Sample Buffer is preserved (the gap from the HR-off span remains visible).
 - Each new HR Sample overwrites the slot at HR Write Index, then HR Write Index advances `(idx + 1) % 20`. `hr_sample_count` grows up to 20 then stays saturated (circular fill).

 ### 4.6 Pause / Resume
-Top Button short toggles Pause State.
+Top Button short toggles Pause State. `do_second_work()` returns early when paused, so Cycle progression and Vibe firing are skipped regardless of who drives it (Tick Handler in normal modes, Second Timer in Battery Saver).
-- Tick Handler keeps running every second (so Clock keeps ticking), but skips Cycle work and Vibe firing when paused.
-- Animation Timer keeps re-registering but skips Filler Circle updates.
+- Normal modes: Tick Handler keeps running every second (so Clock keeps ticking) and Animation Timer keeps re-registering but skips Filler Circle updates.
+- Display Battery Saver: Tick Handler keeps running every minute (Clock still refreshes); Second Timer keeps firing but no-ops; Animation Timer is suppressed regardless of pause.
 - Pause Indicator appears in Status Strip; the strip recenters to keep all visible indicators horizontally centered.

 ### 4.7 Reset